LANDIS-II-Foundation/Tool-LANDVIZ/docs/index.md

 # Download

 - The latest version can be [download HERE](https://github.com/LANDIS-II-Foundation/LANDVIZ/blob/master/deploy/installer/LandisPreProcToolInstaller.msi).
+Note:  You will see a notice that the file is to big to view.
+That's OK, you don't want to see it.
+Instead, look for the download button, immediately to the right of the button labeled 'Raw'.
 To install it on your computer, launch the installer.

 # Example Files